So, why do you write?

 As a writer and storyteller, my goal is to continue exploring underrepresented facets of our culture and history.
 Recently, my creative interests have focused on the intersections of race, coloniality, eco-justice, and queerness.
 The driving factor behind much of my work is building productive, supportive, and beautiful spaces.

-I graduated from Harvard University in 2018.
 My short plays include Eve and The Son Also Rises (Blank Theater’s Young Playwrights Festival), The Tamale Man and Slow Your Roll (Native Voices Short Play Festival).
-My full-length plays include Calamus (The Custom Made Theater Co.’s Undiscovered Works), Crocodile Day (Urbanite Theater, AlterTheatre’s Arts Learning Project), and Bad Medicine (Native Voices Festival of New Plays).
+My full-length plays include Calamus (The Custom Made Theater Co.’s Undiscovered Works), Bad Medicine (Native Voices Festival of New Plays, La Jolla Playhouse, Primary Stages), and Crocodile Day (Urbanite Theater, AlterTheatre’s Arts Learning Project).
+Crocodile Day is now available to license from Playscripts, Inc!

 In 2021, I wrote, directed, and animated a four-part series entitled A Queer History of American Food, an exploration of LGBTQ+ history through iconic American dishes, which was produced through Center Theatre Group’s Digital Stage.
 The series is available on their Community Stories website.